2 Integrating Salesforce with Excel, SQL Server, and QuickBooks

 6. In the Data access mode list, choose SQL command.

-7. In the SQL command text box, type the following query:
+7. In the SQL command text box, enter the following query:

 select * from <linked_server>.SF.DBO.Product2 where CreatedDate > ? and